Saadat Hasan Manto

-Writing mainly in Urdu, he produced 22 collections of short stories, a novel, five series of radio plays, three collections of essays and two collections of personal sketches.
+Writing mainly in Urdu, he produced 22 collections of short stories, a novel, five series of radio plays, three collections of essays, and two collections of personal sketches.
 His best short stories are held in high esteem by writers and critics.
 He is best known for his stories about the partition of India, which he opposed, immediately following independence in 1947.
+Manto's most notable work has been archived by Rekhta.

-Manto was tried for obscenity six times; thrice before 1947 in British India, and thrice after independence in 1947 in Pakistan, but was never convicted.
-He is acknowledged as one of the finest 20th century Urdu writers and is the subject of two biographical films: the 2015 film Manto, directed by Sarmad Khoosat and the 2018 film Manto, directed by Nandita Das.
+Manto was tried six times for alleged obscenity in his writings; thrice before 1947 in British India, and thrice after independence in 1947 in Pakistan, but was never convicted.
+He is acknowledged as one of the finest 20th-century Urdu writers and is the subject of two biographical films: the 2015 film Manto, directed by Sarmad Khoosat and the 2018 film Manto, directed by Nandita Das.

 Biography

 Early life

-Saadat Hassan Manto was born in Paproudi village of Samrala, in the Ludhiana district of the Punjab, India in a Muslim family of barristers on 11 May 1912.
-He belonged to a Kashmiri trading family that had settled in Amritsar in the early nineteenth century and taken up legal profession.
+Manto was born in Paprodi village of Samrala in the Ludhiana district of British Punjab into a Punjabi Muslim family with Kashmiri ancestry on 11 May 1912.
+His trading family had settled in Amritsar in the early-nineteenth century and taken up the legal profession, with most in his family being barristers at the time of his birth.
 His father, Khwaja Ghulam Hasan, was a session judge of a local court.
-His mother, Sardar Begum had a Pathan ancestry and was the second wife of his father.
-Ethnically a Kashmiri he was proud of his roots.
-In a letter to Pandit Nehru he suggested that being 'beautiful' was the second meaning of being 'Kashmiri'.
+His mother, Sardar Begum, was of Pashtun ancestry and was the second wife of his father.
+Identifying as both Punjabi and Kashmiri, he claimed allegiance to his native Punjab and infamously remarked "Behind my Urdu, it's the Punjabi tongue that speaks" and upon his writing being accused of being obscene, he remarked "We Punjabis are madmen, but pure of heart"; and, in a letter to Jawaharlal Nehru, suggested that being 'beautiful' was the second meaning of being 'Kashmiri'.